| TERM OR WORD |

 An abbreviation for synchronizing, as in synchronizing pulses.
 The timing pulses in a video signal which identify lines, fields and frames. |

-| Take-up reel
+Take-up reel

 |

-Designation given to the spool inside the cassette that contains receives video tape when fast forwarded or played. |
+Designation given to the spool inside the cassette that receives video tape during all forward movement. |

-| Tape return
+Tape return

 |

-A button that when pressed winds a tape back to a predetermined location. |
+A special function that when a button or button combination is pressed winds a tape back to a predetermined location. |

 |

-Explicative used by Beta supportors to describe their format.
+Explicative used by Beta supporters to describe their format.
 Feeling a Beta user experiences when they are using their VCR. |

-| Three head design
+Three head design

 |